SkySquad/Drone/Gas leak Detection/Readme.md

-this an artificial intelligence model to detect gas leak detection using bayesian decision theory
+## This an artificial intelligence model to detect gas leak detection using bayesian decision theory